Bridgit Mendler: Acting

 In 2004, Mendler got her first voice acting role in the animated Indian film The Legend of Buddha, in which she portrayed young Buddha.
 Mendler got her second voice acting role in 2005 as the voice of the character Thorn in the video game Bone: Out from Boneville, which was based on the Bone comic series.
 When she was 13 years old, she got her first acting role as a guest star on the soap opera General Hospital, playing the dream child of character Lulu Spencer.
 That same year, Mendler voiced the character Thorn in the video game Bone: The Great Cow Race.
-In 2007, Mendler made her film debut in the film adaption of the Alice series, titled Alice Upside Down.
+In 2007, Mendler made her film debut in the film adaptation of the Alice series, titled Alice Upside Down.
 For the film's soundtrack, Mendler provided backing vocals on the song "Free Spirit", performed by Alyson Stoner.
 Also in 2007 Mendler auditioned for Sonny with a Chance for the role of Sonny Munroe, but Demi Lovato was chosen.

-In 2008, it was announced that Mendler would play the role of Kristen Gregory in the film adaption of the popular teen novel series The Clique by Lisi Harrison.
+In 2008, it was announced that Mendler would play the role of Kristen Gregory in the film adaptation of the popular teen novel series The Clique by Lisi Harrison.
 She had begun working on a film with actress and singer Lindsay Lohan titled Labor Pains, which kept being pushed back due to various conflicts and problems.
 Though initially slated for a theatrical release, the film did not receive one in the US and was instead released as a TV film on ABC Family in 2009.
 It became the week's top cable film among coveted female demographic groups.
 She had a supporting role in the film Alvin and the Chipmunks: The Squeakquel.
 In 2009, Mendler became a recurring character in the Disney Channel series Wizards of Waverly Place.
 Mendler portrayed the role of Juliet van Heusen, a vampire who later forms a romance with David Henrie's character Justin Russo.
 Mendler would go on to appear in eleven episodes total for the series, spanning from 2009 to 2012 when the series ended.